Many people ask me, “Why do you focus your work on women?”

 I teach my 3000+ students who have purchased one of my programs that you need to focus on a few KEY metabolic factors to lose belly fat.
 It’s really not that difficult, or rather it’s as difficult as you choose to make it.

-The good news I have the perfect program to correct all 8 hormonal imbalances in one comprehensive program that focused on food and exercise called The 8-Week Metabolic Makeover.
+The good news I have the perfect program to correct all 8 hormonal imbalances in one comprehensive program that focused on food and exercise called The 3-Week Metabolism Diet.

 After coaching thousands of women over my 12 year career and interacting with thousands who purchased my programs, I’ve found the hormone-balancing “secret sauce” for your fat loss struggles.